 The purpose of the ESPP is to provide eligible employees of the Company and its designated subsidiaries with the opportunity to acquire a stock ownership interest in the Company on favorable terms.
 The ESPP provides for six month offering periods commencing each December 1st and ending on May 31st of the following year and beginning on each June 1st and ending on the following November 30th.
 Our ESPP permits participating employees to purchase shares of our Class A common stock through payroll deductions of no less than 1% and up to 15% of their eligible compensation.
 Each participating employee is able to purchase a maximum of 5,000 shares of our Class A common stock during an offering period (subject to a limit of \$25,000 in fair value of shares of our Class A common stock for each calendar year).
-The price per share is equal to the lower of 85% of the fair market price on the first trading day of the offering period or 85% of the fair market price on the last trading day of the offering period.
+The price per share is equal to the lower of 85% of the fair market price on the first trading day of the offering period.